Sevasti Qiriazi

 Sevasti Qiriazi-Dako (Sevasti D. Kyrias) (ca. 1871–1949) was an Albanian patriot, educator, Protestant missionary, author, pioneer of Albanian female education, and activist of the Albanian National Awakening.

-Life and career
+Life and early career

 Early life

-Sevasti was born ca. 1870 to the patriotic Qiriazi (Kyrias) family of Tërnovë, Monastir, in today's North Macedonia.
+Sevasti was born ca. 1870 to the patriotic Qiriazi family of Tërnovë, Monastir, in today's North Macedonia, then Ottoman Empire.
 She was the sixth of ten children.
 Her family's religious background was Orthodox, and she began attending a Greek-language primary school at age four.
 In her youth she learned several languages (Albanian, Greek, Bulgarian, Wallachian, Turkish, English).
 She and her family came into close contact with Albanian patriots and American Protestant missionaries who operated a school and conducted religious services near their home in Monastir.
 Sevasti was enrolled in the Americans' school and graduated with the equivalent of a high school diploma in July 1888.

 Education

 Sevasti attended the American College for Girls at Constantinople from 1888–1891.
 Her brother Rev. Gjerasim Qiriazi arranged her enrollment.
 She was admitted as a sophomore and graduated in 1891 with a class of eight women and received a Bachelor of Arts degree, becoming the first Albanian female to complete a college education.
 Her purpose for attending college was to prepare herself to help her brother Gjerasim open a girls' school in Albania.
 Sevasti identified her key influencers in college as: Clara Hamlin (the college's principal and the daughter of Cyrus Hamlin), Florence A. Fensham, Mary Mills Patrick, Ida Prime, Caroline Borden, and the Bulgarian Grandinaroff family.
 Gjerasim Qiriazi invited the influential Albanian Frashëri brothers (Abdyl Frashëri, Sami Frashëri and Naim Frashëri) to attend Sevasti's graduation.
 Naim Frashëri used his role in the Ottoman government to register her diploma officially and obtain an irade (official decree) for the opening of the first Albanian school for girls in Korçë([ˈkɔɾtʃə]; Korça).